Decompositions with atoms and molecules for variable exponent Triebel-Lizorkin-Morrey spaces: Atomic and molecular characterizations

 to the same distribution as the iterated sum in \eqref{eq:fsum}. \end{thm} \begin{proof} \underline{First step:} We start by proving an important inequality, which we need in the sequel.
 We have, for any $\nu\in\N_0$ and $m\in\Z^n$ and with the help of Lemma \ref{lem:xinorm}, \\ therefore

 \underline{Second step:} We show the convergence of the inner sum in \eqref{eq:fsum} both pointwisely a.e. and in $\SSn$ (to the same distribution).
-Actually, we only have to essentially repeat the arguments of \cite[7.1, Step 1]{AC16b} with $\nu$ instead of $j$ and using estimate \eqref{eq:lambda} instead of \cite[(7.1) and (2.2)]{AC16b}.
+Essentially, we only have to repeat the arguments of \cite[7.1, Step 1]{AC16b} with $\nu$ instead of $j$ and using estimate \eqref{eq:lambda} instead of \cite[(7.1) and (2.2)]{AC16b}.
 So instead of \cite[(7.2)]{AC16b} one gets here for any integer $\kappa > \alpha+n$ using $M>\alpha+n$